rajanski/docker-postgis-pgrouting/README.md

 You can mount the database directory as a volume to persist your data:

-`docker run -d -v $HOME/postgres_data:/var/lib/postgresql postgis:2.1`
+`docker run -d -v $HOME/PG_DATA:/var/lib/postgresql pgrouting`

-Makes sure first need to create source folder: `mkdir -p ~HOME/postgres_data`.
+Makes sure first need to create source folder: `mkdir -p ~HOME/PG_DATA`.

 If you copy existing postgresql data, you need to set permission properly (chown/chgrp)

 ## Meta

-Build width docker version `0.7.0`
+Build width docker version `1.x`

 ## References